MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md

 ## [Step 3.
 Install and Configure the NPS Server](vpn-deploy-nps.md)

 In this step, you install Network Policy Server (NPS) by using either Windows PowerShell or the Server Manager Add Roles and Features Wizard.
-You also configure NPS to handle all authentication, authorization, and accounting duties for connection requests that it receives from the VPN server.
+You also configure NPS to handle all authentication, authorization, and accounting duties for connection request that it receives from the VPN server.

 To configure NPS, you must perform the following tasks:
 - Register the NPS Server in Active Directory